Placing Art on City Property

 - Supporting artist’s copyrights;

-- Developing projects at a scale that is doable for the applicant and City staff.
+- Developing projects at a scale that is doable.

-Find a list of technical questions to consider in developing a public art project.
+Here is a list of helpful questions to consider in developing a public art project.

 Paint the Pavement Projects

-The City of Minneapolis permits requests from citizen groups and non-profit organizations paint or wrap City-owned utility boxes.
 Most city-owned utility boxes operate traffic signals.
-Map of signalized intersections.
 There are two options for wrapping and painting city-owned boxes.

 - Minneapolis Arts Wraps is a quicker and easier option for wrapping utility boxes that provides 12 pre-approved designs created by local artists for groups to use.

-- Custom Designed Utility Boxes: Neighborhoods and groups may also commission their own designs for Utility boxes.
-There are three deadlines during 2014 for submitting these projects.
+- Custom Artist-Designed Utility Boxes: Neighborhoods and groups may also commission artists to do unique designs for utility boxes.
+There are three deadlines during 2015 for submitting these projects.

 All Other Public Art Proposals